Jawz84/Blog/PowerShell Contributing.md

 >
 > - GitHub account

-Confirming bugs is going through bug issues and try if you can reproduce the bug too.
+Confirming bugs is going through recent bug report issues and trying to reproduce the bug.
-This helps assess if a bug is really a bug or not.
+This helps assess if a reported bug is really a bug or not.

 To list all bugs, filter on the label ['Issue-Bug'](https://github.com/PowerShell/PowerShell/issues?q=is%3Aissue+is%3Aopen+label%3AIssue-Bug)